-A. The proxy card enables you to appoint Robert B. Kay, our executive chairman, and Robert Erwin, our president, or either of them, as your representatives at the annual meeting.
+A. The proxy card enables you to appoint Robert B. Kay, our executive chairman, and Robert Erwin, our president, or either of them, as your representatives at the Annual Meeting.
 By completing and returning the proxy card, you are authorizing Messrs.
-Kay and Erwin to vote your shares at the meeting as you have instructed on the proxy card.
+Kay and Erwin to vote your shares at the Annual Meeting as you have instructed on the proxy card.
 If you do not specify on the proxy card how your shares should be voted, your shares will be voted as recommended by our Board of Directors.
-By returning the proxy card to us, you can vote your shares whether or not you attend the meeting.
+By returning the proxy card to us, you can vote your shares whether or not you attend the Annual Meeting.